6A7573743469736162656C/Ethereal_Reverie/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a **security issue** on this website (e.g., XSS, unauthorized access, data leaks), please report it **privately and responsibly** by emailing: doctorinternet@icloud.com.
+If you discover a **security issue** on this website (e.g., XSS, unauthorized access, data leaks), please report it **privately and responsibly** by emailing: admin@etherealreverie.es.

 Please include: